Apply Now

 The first step is a brief, focused conversation.
 It is a twenty-minute consultation to understand where you are, what you are facing, and whether this work is suited to the questions before you.
 It is not a sales call.
 If there is clear alignment, a longer private discussion may follow.

-There is a $500 SGD commitment fee to reserve this time.
-The purpose is to ensure that the conversation is entered into with care on both sides.
+A nominal fee is used to reserve this time, simply to ensure the conversation is entered deliberately on both sides.
 If you attend the consultation, the fee is applied toward any next step we mutually agree on.
 If the work is not a fit, the fee is returned.

 If you believe this conversation is worth having, the next step is simple.
 Submit an application and reserve a time.